vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * Fail with `reason: The JWS token is not correct`, if there is no "alg" value in the incoming JWT.
 * Fail with `reason: Alg received not supported in the 'Accepted Algorithms' list defined in the JWT verification filter`, if the "alg" value of the incoming JWT is not selected from the list of accepted algorithms.

+### Header Validation

+#### Critical Headers

-**Critical Headers**: You can add a list of acceptable “crit” headers (list of JWT claims), which will be validated against the list of claims present in the “crit” header of the JWT token being processed.
+You can add a list of acceptable “crit” headers (list of JWT claims), which will be validated against the list of claims present in the “crit” header of the JWT token being processed.
 The validation works as follows:

 * Successful, if all claims present in the “crit” header list of the JWT token match the lists you have configured.
 * Fail with `reason: unknown header`, if any of the claims present is the JWT token do not match the lists you have configured.
 * Fail with `reason: unknown header`, if the JWT token has a crit header list specified and you did not configured any list for your JWT verify filter.
 * Fail with `reason: crit header cannot be empty`, if the JWT token has an empty “crit” header list.

+#### Claims

+**Header claim validation policy**: You can select a policy that allows you to validate a claim.
+The header value is made available to the policy via the `${jwt.header}` message attribute.
+For example, the following selector returns a `jwk` claim from the header: `${jwt.header.jwk}`.
+If a JWT Header claim policy is defined, the validation of the claim works as follows:

+* Successful: The policy is invoked and displayed in the policy execution path, in [Traffic monitor](/docs/apim_reference/monitor_traffic_events_metrics/).
+* Fail: The failure path from the JWT Verify filter is executed.

-**Type & Content Type Claims**: You can add a list of acceptable "typ" headers and a list of acceptable "cty" headers.
+**Type & Content Type Headers**: You can add a list of acceptable "typ" headers and a list of acceptable "cty" headers.
 The headers will be validated against the "typ" and "cty" header values present in the JWT being processed.

 The list of acceptable headers for either "typ" or "cty" must entirely match an incoming JWT header value.
 For example, an incoming token with a content type `json` will not match an `application/json` string in the accepted list.